-Users inside an Active Directory domain can be identified by different properties like their
+Users inside an Active Directory domain can be identified by the following schema properties

 - The userPrinicipalName consists upon the username and its suffix.
 Both parts are separated by an '@' character.